vrizzi/styleguide/README.md

 ## Quotes

->All code in any code-base should look like a single person typed it, no matter how many people contributed
+>All code in any code-base should look like a single person typed it, no matter how many people contributed.
 ><small>– _Rick Waldon_</small>

 &nbsp;

 >Arguments over style are pointless.
-There should be a style guide, and you should follow it
+There should be a style guide, and you should follow it.
 ><small>– _Rebecca Murphey_</small>

 &nbsp;

 >It’s harder to read code than to write it.
 ><small>– _Joel Spolsky_</small>

 &nbsp;

 >Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
 If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec.
 ><small>– _Idan Gazit_</small>

 ## Styleguides